CulturesSupports/Culture.Support/Readme.md

 - pushing fork on repository is never same as have the original
 - taking over a repository is not the same as be the original code developer
+- operate a repository is not the same as be a company
+- operate a file change is not the same as be the original

 im here to code own pro daytime repository work
 -----------